 Antetokounmpo caps extraordinary postseason as Finals MVP

+Exactly three weeks after suffering a knee injury that appeared to put his future in doubt, Giannis Antetokounmpo carried the Milwaukee Bucks to their first championship in half a century.

-The Greek Freak delivered perhaps the best performance of his career at the best possible moment and can now add an NBA Finals MVP award to his two regular-season MVP trophies.
-Antetokounmpo scored 50 points in a series-clinching 105-98 Game 6 victory that ended the Bucks' 50-year title drought.
+The Greek Freak delivered perhaps the best performance of his career at the best possible moment and now can add an NBA Finals MVP award to his two regular-season MVP trophies.
+Just as Kareem Abdul-Jabbar led Milwaukee to its first championship in 1971, the 6-foot-11 Antetokounmpo made sure a big man also carried the Bucks to their next title.

-A half century ago, it was Lew Alcindor — before he was Kareem Abdul-Jabbar — earning the MVP honors for the Bucks by averaging 27 points and 18.5 rebounds in a four-game sweep of Baltimore.
-This time, it was another big man leading the way as Antetokounmpo became the first player to average 35.2 points, 13.2 rebounds and 5.0 assists per game while shooting 61.8%.

-He followed that up by saying how his improbable rise to stardom should serve as a inspiration to others.

-“Believe in your dreams," Antetokounmpo said.
-"Whatever you feel, when you feel down, when things don’t look like it’s going to happen for you or you might not make it in your career – it might be basketball, it might be anything Just believe in what you’re doing and keep working.
-Don’t let nobody tell you who you can’t be or what you can’t do.”

-Antetokounmpo was an easy choice for the MVP honor after also adding 14 rebounds and five blocks in Game 6.
+Antetokounmpo was an easy choice for the MVP honor after collecting 50 points, 14 reounds and five blocks in a 105-98 Game 6 victory Tuesday night over Phoenix.
 He had at least 40 points and 10 rebounds in three of the six games in this series.

 He did all that while dealing with a hyperextended left knee that prevented him from playing in the last two games of the Eastern Conference finals against the Atlanta Hawks.